welldone-cloud/aws-lint-iam-policies/README.md

 The script makes use of two mechanisms:

-1. AWS IAM Access Analyzer policy validation, which is mostly known for showing recommendations when manually editing IAM policies on the AWS Console UI:
+1. AWS IAM Access Analyzer policy validation, which is mostly known for showing recommendations when manually editing IAM policies on the AWS Console UI.
+The checks are created and maintained by AWS and are described closer [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-reference-policy-checks.html).
 ![](./doc/access_analyzer_console.png)
-The checks are created and maintained by AWS and are described closer [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-reference-policy-checks.html).

 2. AWS IAM Access Analyzer checks for public access, which test whether resource-based policies grant unrestricted public access (e.g., to S3 buckets, SQS queues, etc.).
 They are described closer [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-custom-policy-checks.html).